15 Expats Talk about Health Insurance and Healthcare in Malaysia

 We asked expat moms who gave birth in Malaysia about their experiences and advice they have for other moms to be.
 They said:

 "Go home, or find that doc in Kuala Lumpur.
 Singapore might also be a good option.
 Question your doctor about practices - caesarians and episiotomies and laying in bed while in labour and flat on your back to deliver (if you even get to the pushing part!) are the norm.
 Read up on breastfeeding, know what a proper latch looks like and be familiar with any issues you might encounter because you will get NO help unless it involves handing you a bottle of formula.
 Do not take any drugs you are given until you can get someone with an internet connection to look them up and check their safety, especially if you nurse.
-In sum, be as informed as you possibly can and ask questions every step of the way," remarked one in Melaka.
+In sum, be as informed as you possibly can and ask questions every step of the way," explained one expat living in Melaka.

 Are healthcare services good in Malaysia?